DavidUmunna/procurement-admin_panel/backlog.md

 | `NT-002` | Notify Accounts When MD Returns a Schedule | Triggered when MD sends revised schedule | Low |

 ---

+## Edit Existing Request Modal
+| ER-001 | staff makes a request to procurement department (completed)
+| ER-002 | procurement officer goes to request history to view existing requests(completed)
+ |ER-003| Requests sent to procurement department glow light blue
+ |ER-004| procuremnt officer can edit the request by clicking a modal named "Edit" (completed)
+ |ER-005| after editing is done, the submit button is clicked and the request is edited (completed)